 Consider all cervical spine injuries unstable until proven otherwise.
 Neurosurgical guidelines recommend the use of a rigid cervical collar with supportive blocks and taping of the patient’s forehead to the backboard to provide for the greatest degree of cervical stabilization.4 Operative intervention has become more common in the management of cervical trauma with improved imaging and surgical tools.
 The use of skeletal traction in the acute spinal cord injury patient remains a safe and straightforward method of reducing fractures and maintaining the spinal canal in anatomical alignment during initial management, as a surgical adjunct, or as definitive therapy.

 Fabricius Hildanus utilized forceps in treating fractures or dislocations of the cervical spine as early as 1646.
 Crutchfield is credited for introducing skeletal tongs in the management of cervical spinal injuries.5 Crutchfield developed a pair of self-tightening tongs in 1933 that allowed him to apply traction to the cranium in a patient with a cervical spine fracture.5 These tongs were subsequently modified and have essentially been replaced by the Gardner-Wells tongs.6 Gardner-Wells tongs were introduced in the early 1970s and utilize the principle of a spring-loaded point for cervical traction.6

 ANATOMY AND PATHOPHYSIOLOGY

 Cervical spinal cord injuries can be divided into upper (i.e., occiput to C3) and lower (i.e., C3 to C7) injuries.
 Numerous classification systems exist.
-These are based upon the morphology and the mechanism of injury.7 No classification is ...
+These are based upon the morphology and the mechanism of injury.7 No ...